Do Go On - 207 - The Golden State Killer

 But then he just appear again.

-It's got a bit of horror film about it.
+Got a bit of horror film about it.

 It totally does.

 He just starts smelling and he's put a turkey roast on.
-Oh, no. Oh god.
-This thing's like like two hours to cool

-You guys got garlic who doesn't have garlic?
-What the fuck?
+You guys got garlic?

 Where are the condiments?

-Do you not shop?
-Oh, mustard, not in the fridge.
+Oh, mustard not in the fridge.

 What is wrong with you?

-This sparse rack is inadequate.
+This spice rack is inadequate.

-You've stalked the house.
+They're like, mate, you've stalked the house.

 Don't you know what we've got?